shadahmad7/HappyU/README.md

 This will initiate the development server, enabling you to access the app through a QR code scan using the Expo app, providing Android and iOS compatibility.

+You can try out the app deployed at App Store from this link - https://apps.apple.com/bf/app/happyu-happiness-samurai/id1634153039?platform=iphone

 ## Installation Web Admin